Use Lymwave with Claude Code through MCP

 Example Claude Code prompts

-Use Lymwave to find the next SEO/AEO/GEO content opportunity for this repository.
+Use Lymwave to show the next article plans and quota for this workspace.

-Review this article for weak headings, missing AEO/GEO improvements, missing metadata, and unclear search intent.
+Review this draft for weak headings, missing SEO/AEO/GEO improvements, unclear search intent, and validation blockers.

-Check whether this article is ready to publish and list blockers before I commit it.
+Check whether this draft is ready for approval and list blockers before I commit it.

-Prepare a commit message and pull request summary for these content changes.
+Prepare a commit message and pull request summary for these reviewed content changes.

 Use cases